 - fresh ground pepper

 - Mix the flour with the salt.
 Combine the water with the olive oil and the lemon juice.
 Start adding the water and olive oil mix into the flour, mix well until you have a soft dough that does not stick to the hands.
-Cover with a damp towel and let it rest for at least half an hour.
+Cover with a damp towel and let it rest for 2 hours.